-Farha Aslam, 52, has served as a Director since May 2019.
-Ms. Aslam is currently a board member of Calavo Growers, an avocado company listed in the Nasdaq stock market.
+Farha Aslam, 51, has served as a Director since May 2019.
 Prior to her retirement in 2018, Ms. Aslam served as the Managing Director and Senior Analyst of Food and Agribusiness Research from 2004 to 2018 at Stephens Inc., an independent financial services firm that provides deep research and independent thinking to its clients.
 She also successfully positioned and co-managed numerous equity offerings involving leading companies in the poultry and food industries.
 Ms. Aslam was formerly Vice President of Food and Agribusiness Research at Merrill Lynch from 1999 to 2004.
 Ms. Aslam was also a Risk Management Associate at UBS from 1996 to 1998 where she marketed fixed income products to hedge fund and mutual fund clients, and Financial Services Representative at SunAmerica Financial from 1992 to 1994.
 Ms. Aslam completed her M.B.A. with a focus on Finance from Columbia Business School in 1996 and obtained her B.A. in Economics from University of California, Irvine, California in 1991.